 A cookie is a small snippet of text that a website asks your browser to store.
 All cookies have expiration dates in them that determine how long they stay in your browser.
 Cookies can be removed in two ways: automatically, when they expire, or when you manually delete them.
 We've included more details below to help you understand what kinds of cookies we use.

-How can I delete or disable cookies?
+How can I delete or opt-out of cookies?

-If you want to delete or disable cookies, see: http://www.allaboutcookies.org/manage-cookies
+If you want to delete or disable cookies, see: www.allaboutcookies.org/manage-cookies

 Will the site work if I disable cookies?

 You can browse Economist.com with cookies disabled, though some interactions may not work.
 For example, ticking the “Stay logged in” box at login will not actually keep you logged in to the site unless you have enabled cookies.

 How long will cookies last for?

 Why does the message explaining cookies keep appearing?

 We have chosen to use TRUSTe as our ‘cookie preference’ tool provider, utilising their ‘consent manager’ technology. to provide our users with an easy and transparent 'cookie preference' tool.
 TRUSTe is a leading Data Privacy Management company which assesses, monitors, and certifies websites, mobile apps, cloud, and advertising channels in relation to data collection and usage practices.
 The company incorporates regulatory requirements and industry best practices.
 More information on TRUSTe can be found at their website: http://www.truste.com/about-TRUSTe/ although please note that we are not responsible for any content on external websites.

 The European Advertising Standards Alliance (EASA) is the single authoritative voice on advertising self-regulation issues.
 It promotes high ethical standards in commercial communications by means of effective self-regulation, while being mindful of national differences of culture, legal and commercial practice.